magello-group/magello-dashmap/backend/README.md

 Except for a lot of refactoring, documentation and testing (who really needs tests? :smirk:) you could contribute by checking the issues page.

+## Run locally

+Create two JSON-files in the resources folder, one for salesforce and one for cinode (ask Fabian for credentials).
+Change the path for the includes in `application.conf`-file.
+Don't forget to switch back before you push!